sugarso/MappedInIsrael/README.md

 - Locate near by social organisations supporting the startup eco-system.
 - Search companies by name, and contact them directly via email.

-Startups was built by Iodie Studio, in cooperation with http://mappedinisrael.com, and is released under MIT open source license as a service for the community.
+Startups was built by Sugar So Studio, in cooperation with http://mappedinisrael.com, and is released under MIT open source license as a service for the community.

-For feedback, hiring us for a project or comments hello@iodie.com (We won't bite, unless you deserve it).
+For feedback, hiring us for a project or comments hello@sugar.so (We won't bite, unless you deserve it).

 ##Screenshots:
 ![alt screenshots](/MappedInIsrael/Images/startups5/photo_0.png)